 Rockin’ The Last Record Album is a much, much tougher test than what they are used to, one that their systems will struggle to pass.
 (That’s what makes it a good test, right?)

-Leaner and cleaner — the kind of audiophile sound I hear everywhere I go — is simply not going to work on this album, or Zuma, or Houses of the Holy, or the hundreds of other Classic Rock records we put up on the site every year.
+Leaner and cleaner — the kind of audiophile sound I used to hear everywhere I go — is simply not going to work on this album, or Zuma, or Houses of the Holy, or the hundreds of other Classic Rock records we put up on the site every year.
 There has to be meat on those bones.
 To switch metaphors in the middle of a stream, this album is all about the cake, not the frosting.

 Bear that in mind when they tell you at your local salon that the record you brought with you is at fault, not their expensive and supposedly “correct” equipment.
 I’ve been in enough of these places to know better.
 If you’ve put your audio time in, their excuses should fall on deaf ears.